 Premiering on CBS on March 26th 1973, The Young and the Restless follows the romances, hopes and fears of the residents of Midwestern metropolis Genoa City.
-The large cast includes Robert Adamson, Lauralee Bell, Peter Bergman, Eric Braeden, Tracey E. Bregman, Steve Burton, Sean Carrigan, Sharon Case, Judith Chapman, Doug Davidson, Eileen Davidson, Melissa Claire Egan, Max Ehrich, Daniel Goddard, Camryn Grimes, Amelia Heinle, Elizabeth Hendrickson, Bryton James, Christel Khalil, Hunter King, Christian Jules LeBlanc, Kate Linder, Mishael Morgan, Joshua Morrow, Melissa Ordway, Sofia Pernas, Greg Rikaart, Tristan Rogers, Melody Thomas Scott, Kristoff St. John, Jason Thompson, Gina Tognoni, Miles Gaston Villanueva, and Jess Walton.
+The large cast includes Peter Bergman, Eric Braeden, Sharon Case, Doug Davidson, Eileen Davidson, Melissa Claire Egan, Cait Fairbanks, Noah Alexander Gerry, Daniel Goddard, Camryn Grimes, Daniel Hall, Amelia Heinle, Elizabeth Hendrickson, Bryton James, Christel Khalil, Tristin Lake Leabu, Christian LeBlanc, Kate Linder, Mishael Morgan, Joshua Morrow, Melissa Ordway, Melody Thomas Scott, Kristoff St. John, Lexie Stevenson, Jason Thompson, and Gina Tognoni.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings, the better the chances for survival.
 This chart will be updated as new ratings data becomes available.
 You can see how the ratings for the four soap operas compare here.